UNIVERSITABOCCONI/bb-impersonate/README.md

 The latest Release can be downloaded from the [Releases Tab](https://github.com/sdsu-its/bb-impersonate/releases), which includes the  changes and improvements made to the version.
-It is installed just link a standard B2.
+It is installed just like a standard B2.

 ## Entitlements
 There are 2 entitlements that are included with the Building Block, each allows